-- Invest in High Technology: Since 2009 94% of the funds were raised by SMEs in the High Technology sector. - Build/Scale Businesses: Over 30 companies in the portfolio have in excess of 90 employees.
+- Invest in High Technology: In 2015 98% of the funds were raised by SMEs in the High Technology sector. - Build/Scale Businesses: Over 50 companies in the portfolio have in excess of 90 employees.
+Since 2012 the number of companies raising €25m+ has trebled.